demingfactor/storytellingsa/src/cms/pages/getting-started.md

 url: getting-started
 permalink: /{{url}}/index.html
 ---
+### **Can I Start Quietly in the Audience, Listening?**
+Best way -  stories come alive with willing listeners.
+You will be welcome as the part of the audience.
+You never HAVE to tell a story, only if you chose to.

 ### **What sort of stories can one tell?**

 All sorts!

-Here's an A to Z of possibilities and there are more...
+There's an A to Z of possibilities and more...

 * animal tales, big stories, cultural ones, epics, episodes from epics,
 * fables, fairy-tales, folk-tales, funny stories
 * ghost stories, heritage, historical, inspirational, jokes, legends, literary, myths,
 * narratives, poems, parables, personal stories, sacred stories, slice of life,
-* tall stories, trickster stories, urban myths, wisdom tales, wonderous, yarns,
+* tall stories, trickster stories, urban myths, wisdom tales, wondrous, yarns,
 * zoom stories (for a z entry)

 ### Themes and motifs - an infinite range